 Our Amazon Sales Rank Checker is the most powerful tool to monitor the sales performance of any product on Amazon by tracking daily changes in sales rank or Amazon Best Seller Rank in up to 5 browse nodes or categories.

 By monitoring changes in sales ranks across different categories for your products and the others competing in the same niche you can extract insights about the potential sales performance of your competitors and leverage other data points to outperform them.

-You can also use Sales Rank data to run product research by unveiling top-selling products and thus identifying your competitors in that category.
+You can also use Sales Rank data to run Amazon product research by unveiling top-selling products and thus identifying your competitors in that category.

-For example, we identified top competitors for “Schick Schick Silk Touch-Up Multipurpose Exfoliating Dermaplaning Tool”, using DataHawk’s BSR Tracker, in category “Tools & Accessories”.
+For example, we identified top competitors for “Schick Schick Silk Touch-Up Multipurpose Exfoliating Dermaplaning Tool”, using DataHawk’s BSR Tracker, in the category “Tools & Accessories”.